 Colon and Rectal Surgery Residency Program

 Case mix/number of cases: anorectal – 170 (60 required), endoscopy – 170 (140 required), colon/rectal resections – 200 (75 required).
 The anorectal and colon cases include a broad mix of both routine and complex procedures as well as laparoscopic versus open procedures.
 The resident is expected to identify the problems, arrive at a diagnosis, perform the surgical procedure and follow the patient postoperatively.
 Unlike many programs in which the fellowship is primarily preceptorial, the resident has primary responsibility for running the colorectal services at the Los Angeles County+USC Medical Center, with in-house supervision from the faculty.

 Strengths of program: This is an academically oriented program that offers broad experience in continence-preserving colonic procedures.

 The program offers the breadth of colorectal surgery and its affiliating institutions.
-Its training facilities consist of a large county hospital, a university referral center hospital and a cancer center, as well as an anorectal physiology laboratory that includes three-dimensional ultrasound.
-The program is characterized by aggressive surgical management, including continence preserving management for recurrent rectal cancer, and bowel-preserving advanced endoscopic techniques.
-In addition, the program has an integrated research program that includes health sciences research, gene therapy, colonic physiology, laparoscopic physiology and laparoscopic cancer management.
+Its training facilities consist of a large county hospital, a university referral center hospital and a cancer center, and a state of the art endoscopy lab.
+The program is characterized by comprehensive surgical management, multidisciplinary tumor boards, continence preserving management for primary and recurrent rectal cancer, and bowel-preserving advanced endoscopic techniques.
+In addition, the program has an integrated research program that includes health sciences quality and outcomes research, colonic physiology and oncology, microbiome, and laparoscopic and robotic cancer investigations.

 Clinic and/or office experience: There is a weekly clinic at LAC+USC in which 70 patients are seen.
-There are also several weekly private clinics where patients are seen at Keck Medicine of USC.
+There are also several weekly academic clinics where patients are seen at Keck Medicine of USC.
 Office exposure is provided to allow the resident broad experience in preoperative, postoperative and outpatient care.